New bill could make it easier for public workers to have student loans forgiven

 In 2021, the U.S. Department of Education announced a change that temporarily waives specific PSLF requirements to grant borrowers credit toward loan cancellation regardless of their federal loan type or if they had been enrolled in a specific payment plan, as long as they consolidated their debt into a Direct Loan before the end of the waiver.

-Prior to the waiver, borrowers needed to have a specific federal loan — a Direct Loan — to qualify for PSLF.
+Before the waiver, borrowers needed to have a specific federal loan—a Direct Loan—to qualify for PSLF.
 Borrowers could consolidate their debt into Direct Loans for PSLF, but any payments made on the loans before consolidation didn’t count toward the required tally.

 This waiver is currently set to expire after October 31, 2022, meaning eligible borrowers have less than four months to apply.
 Richard Cordray, the head of Federal Student Aid, said at a conference earlier this year that while he is pushing for the PSLF waiver to be extended, President Biden may lack the executive authority to approve such a move.

-If enacted, the bill would include any previous payments made on the borrower’s loans — regardless of the type of loan, their payment plan, or if payments were made in full or on time — toward the necessary payments for PSLF relief.
-These guidelines are largely already in place under the temporary waiver set to expire in fall.
+If enacted, the bill would include any previous payments made on the borrower’s loans—regardless of the type of loan, their payment plan, or if payments were made in full or on time—toward the necessary payments for PSLF relief.
+These guidelines are largely already in place under the temporary waiver set to expire in the fall.

 Brad Dress contributed to this report.